Data Inquiry Lab (DIL)

 The DIL operates during the fall and winter semesters.
 A list of workshops --- freely available to everyone in the GVSU community --- are listed below.

-The DIL is managed by Faculty Fellow Whitt Kilburn, Associate Professor of Political Science, Faculty Associate Gerald Shoultz, Associate Professor of Statistics, with Graduate Assistant Joel Smith, M.S.
+The DIL is managed by Faculty Fellow Whitt Kilburn, Associate Professor of Political Science, Faculty Associate Gerald Shoultz, Associate Professor of Statistics, with Graduate Assistant Breah Carter, M.S.
 Candidate in Biostatistics.

 Drop-in Hours and Appointments

-Drop-in consultations begin September 6, and continue throughout the Winter semester.
-Stop by LIB 135, in the Knowledge Market of the Mary I. Pew library on the Allendale campus.
-Speak with our Graduate Assistant, Joel Smith, during the following hours:
+Drop-in consultations begin September 3, and continue throughout the Winter semester.
+Stop by LIB 240, just inside the door to the left, on the second floor of the Mary I. Pew library on the Allendale campus.
+Speak with our Graduate Assistant, Breah Carter, during the following hours:

 In addition, consultation hours are available with faculty associates by request.
 Please use the form or email below to inquire about availability.